 This lottery and the overall capacity restraints of the immigration system put the U.S. at a distinct disadvantage.
 We invest in educating and training thousands of international students every year, often with incredibly valuable skill sets.
 But then we don’t offer opportunities for these skilled individuals to stay and contribute to our economy after graduation–despite the high demand from employers.
 This amounts to our loss, and Canada’s gain.

-Since 2013, Canadian companies have regularly run billboard advertisements in Silicon Valley to target foreign talent frustrated by the American immigration system’s limitations.
+Since 2013, Canadian companies have regularly run billboard advertisements in Silicon Valley to target and potentially poach U.S. educated foreign workers that are frustrated by the American immigration system’s limitations.
 These billboards are straightforward: “H-1B Problems?
 Pivot to Canada.”
 Though they target individuals, companies are also responding.

 According to Envoy Global’s 2022 Immigration Trends Report respondents, 71 percent of American employers are pursuing global strategies to retain talent that couldn’t obtain U.S. work authorization, with Canada being the top destination for employee relocation.